nabil-zakaria/flexischools-order-processing/CICD Strategy.md

    5. Enable a Feature Flag configured in the Fargate service code to test writes to the database work as expected.
    6. Perform Integration and/or End-to-End testing.
       1. If a problem is detected:
-         1. Automatically rollback the database migration.
+         1. Use Flyway or Liquidbase to automatically rollback the database migration.
          2. Enable a Feature Flag configured in the development environment Fargate service to begin normal processing of messages from the development SQS queue again.
       2. If all tests pass and writes to the database work correctly:
          1. Enable a Feature Flag configured in the development environment Fargate service to begin normal processing of messages from the development SQS queue again.